Snowmass 2021 whitepaper: Proton structure at the precision frontier: PDFs and the strong coupling from lattice QCD

-Another lattice method uses short distance observables $O(\nu_h)$ such as \emph{small Wilson loops}~\cite{Mason:2005zx, Davies:2008sw, Maltman:2008bx, McNeile:2010ji}.
+Another lattice method uses short distance observables $O(\nu_h)$, such as \emph{small Wilson loops}~\cite{Mason:2005zx, Davies:2008sw, Maltman:2008bx, McNeile:2010ji}.
 The key difference to other lattice methods is that comparison to pQCD is performed at a finite lattice spacing, which is inversely proportional to the relevant hard scale $\nu_h=d_O/a$, with a coefficient $d_O \sim \pi$ depending on the observable.
-Relevant pQCD expressions are known at N$^2$LO resp. $\mathcal{O}(\alpha_s^3(\nu_h))$~\cite{Mason:2005zx}, which is the limiting factor for higher precision.
+Relevant pQCD expressions are known at N2LO, resp. $\mathcal{O}(\alpha_s^3(\nu_h))$~\cite{Mason:2005zx}, with higher-order terms limiting precision.